-- Amazing strength for confidence and control
+- Incredible strength for confidence and control.

-- Outstanding knot strength for holding power
+- Outstanding knot strength for durable holding power.

 Fluorocarbon - Trilene 100% fluorocarbon - Sensitive, reliable, castable.
 Been using this line for years and can count the amount of breakoffs I’ve had on one hand.